ozone-his/ozone-docs/docs/users/erpnext-openmrs.md

 When a drug / lab order is discontinued for a patient in OpenMRS, the corresponding quotation item is removed from the corresponding ERPNext quotation.

-If all quotation items are removed from a quotation, the quotation is then marked as cancelled or deleted.
+If all quotation items are removed from a quotation, the quotation is then marked as deleted.

 ``` mermaid
 flowchart LR